Biden calls on Cuban leaders to ‘hear their people and serve their needs’ amid largest protests in years

 “Those rights, including the right of peaceful protest and the right to freely determine their own future, must be respected,” he said.
 “The United States calls on the Cuban regime to hear their people and serve their needs at this vital moment rather than enriching themselves.”

+Later Monday, Biden told reporters at the White House that he and his administration “call on the government of Cuba to refrain from violence in their attempt to silence the voices of the people of Cuba.”
+He said the White House would have “more to say” in the future about any potential changes in U.S. policy.

-Cuba erupted in demonstrations on Sunday as thousands of people chanting “freedom” and “yes, we can” took to the streets in cities from Havana to Santiago de Cuba in a major new challenge to an authoritarian government struggling to cope with increasingly severe blackouts, food shortages and a spiking coronavirus outbreak.
+On Sunday, thousands of people chanting “freedom” and “yes, we can” took to the streets in cities from Havana to Santiago de Cuba in a major new challenge to an authoritarian government struggling to cope with increasingly severe blackouts, food shortages and a spiking coronavirus outbreak.

 The demonstrations were so large that President Miguel Díaz-Canel, who succeeded Raúl Castro this year as first secretary of the Communist Party, called on Cuba’s “revolutionary” citizens to take to the streets.